-If you would like to register a birth, the necessary documents must be sent to the Embassy or Consulate General before booking an appointment.
+If you would like to register a birth, the necessary documents must be sent to the Embassy or Consulate General as simple copies (NO ORIGINALS!) before booking an appointment.

 Once we’ve done a first check of the documents, we’ll contact you and you can book an appointment.